ajstamm/gatpkg/README.md

 GAT outputs two shapefiles, one containing aggregated areas and one containing a crosswalk between the original areas and the aggregated areas.
 GAT also outputs a log and several maps to help you identify potential issues in the aggregation process and, optionally, a KML file.

 The package for GAT includes a tutorial to learn the tool, an embedded map file to use when testing several of the package functions, and several other documents describing how GAT works and how to evaluate the resulting aggregated shapefile.

-### Disclaimer

-This version of GAT is provided as is.
-Funding for GAT was provided by the CDC.
-GAT is jointly owned by the NYSDOH and Health Research, Inc. It is maintained by Abigail Stamm.
-For questions, concerns, and suggestions for improvement, email [NYSDOH EPHT](mailto:epht@health.ny.gov?subject=[GAT]).

-GAT was written in R-2.9.2 under Windows XP.
-It was revised and converted to a package in R-3.4.3 under Windows 10 using RStudio-1.1.442.
-GAT is designed to be friendly for users with minimal R experience.